dineshit27/JDM-Park430/README.md

-# 🏨 JDM Park – Hotel E-commerce Website
+# 🏨 JDM Park – Hotel Landing Page

 **JDM Park** is a modern and elegant hotel e-commerce website, designed to offer a smooth and visually stunning booking experience for users.
 Built with **HTML, CSS, and JavaScript**, it provides a stylish front-end interface for room bookings, showcasing services, amenities, and seamless navigation.